seananderson/metafolio/inst/ms/ms.md

 environmental tolerance.

-Combining salmon population dynamics, fishing, and environmental dynamics, we illustrate the components of an example simulation in Fig. 3 and the effect of varying parameters from their base values on metapopulation abundance in Fig.
+Combining salmon population dynamics, fishing, and environmental dynamics, we illustrate the components of an example simulation in Fig. 3 and the effect of varying population, fishing, and environmental parameters from their base values on metapopulation abundance in Fig. \ref{f:eg-sens}.
-\ref{f:eg-sens}.

 Conservation scenarios
 ----------------------